 Surat’s two main attractions are the views of the many colonial buildings from the castle built in 1546 by the Sultan of Gujarat and the weed-choked English cemetery which contain the remains of colonial dignitaries including Francis Breton, at the time of his death in 1649 the East India Company’s most senior representative in India.

-Here are some popular itineraries for a trip to Surat
+Here are some popular itineraries that include a visit to Surat

 Surat Tailor made suggestions